antonio/ontrack-pretty-reports/README.rst

 useful, as they don't allow to check how you're doing in a glance.

 I would like to modify the report so that it becomes a kind of a spreadsheet, with cells colorized according to the glucose level in blood.
-Sadly, as stated in the `faq
+Sadly, as stated in the `FAQ
 <http://www.gexperts.com/products/ontrack/faq.asp>`_ ::

   OnTrack is not open-source and the source code is not available, while we appreciate offers of